 There were a couple of models released for the Thai market in the Cocktail Time range., these were the SRPC45J1 (LE 350 units) Blue Planet and SRPC46J1 (LE 350 units) Manhattan Sky.

 For the Japanese market there was also the release of some “new” models in the Cocktail Time range.
 These were the SARY123, SARY125, SARY126, SARY128, SARY129, SARY131 and SARY132.
-These models seem to be essentially exactly the same as the previously released SARY073, SARY075, SARY076, SARY078, SARY079, SARY081 and SARY082 with the only perceived difference being an increase of 2,000円 in the list price.
+These models were upgraded with higher quality straps and bracelets with additional removable links to make them more adjustable compared to the previous SARY073, SARY075, SARY076, SARY078, SARY079, SARY081 and SARY082 models.
+There was an increase of 2,000円 in the list price for these models.
 The equivalent international market models e.g. SRPB41 have not changed model numbers or changed in list price.

 2018 represents the second year of Grand Seiko being a stand alone brand so as expected there were numerous releases from the company.
 Released at the start of the year before Baselworld were the SBGT241 (LE 1500 units) and SBGV238 (LE 600 units) models celebrating the 25th Anniversary of the 9F quartz movement.
 Released later in the year was another LE for the 9F anniversary, the SBGV247 with a modern sporty design.
 This watch was accompanied by the non-LE SBGV243 and SBGV245 with the same sporty feel.